tp2750/MTP.jl/docs/src/index.md

 Similarly, we need to display the content in plate format to easily overview it.

-For this we have the `MTP.printplate` function.
+For this we have the `DataPlates.printplate` function.
 It takes 2 arguments: a plate DataFrame and the column to display.
 The result is again a DataFrame, as`printplate` is just a thin wrapper around `unstack`.